 d.
 And cause His face to shine upon us: To have the glorious, happy face of God shining upon us is the greatest gift we could have.
 To know that as God looks upon you, He is well pleased – not because of who you are, or what you have done, but because you are in Jesus Christ – there is no greater source of peace and power in life.

 i.
-“An Oriental monarch revealed in his facial expression either his pleasure or displeasure with the party that sought an audience with him.”
+“A [Middle Eastern] monarch revealed in his facial expression either his pleasure or displeasure with the party that sought an audience with him.”
 (VanGemeren)

 ii.
 “A shining face is the opposite of an angry or scowling face, and a face turned toward someone is the opposite of a face turned away in indifference or disgust.
 A shining face implies favor…and it implies the friendliness of warm personal relationships too.”
 (Boice)